Kadikara Manithargal: Plot

 The story revolves around Maran (Kishore), who works in a bakery.
 He and his wife (Latha Rao) are searching for a house to rent.
-A shady broker (Scissor Manohar) gets Maran a house under his budget, but he has to face the sanctions of the house owner (Bala Singh) if he wants to stay in the house.
-The house owner will only allow a family of four, but Maran has three children, making it five members in his family, including him and his wife.
-Maran has no other option, so he lies to the house owner and hides one of his kids in the box which he uses to load his bakery goods.
+A shady broker Arumugam (Scissor Manohar) gets Maran a house under his budget, but he has to face the sanctions of the house owner Rangasamy (Bala Singh) if he wants to stay in the house.
+Rangasamy will only allow a family of four, but Maran has three children, making it five members in his family, including him and his wife.
+Maran has no other option, so he lies to Rangasamy and hides one of his kids in the box which he uses to load his bakery goods.